grdddj/done-for-today/plan.md

   - when fee-rate is 1sat/b, I would pay almost nothing for the transaction (4 cents currently), even if it got mined
 - incredible possibilities for censorship resistance
 - also some interesting services could be created - like "Only messages coming from addresses with > 0.1 BTC will be shown"

+### Emulator more models
+Is it possible to have both TR and TT emulator builds at the same time?
+It would be useful e.g. for testing and comparing.

+### Dev server usage
+Use the dev/test server for building things mostly for product people.

 ---